HexRabbit/syscall-table/README.md

 * Uses [jQuery DataTables](http://datatables.net/) to pull JSON file and format table
 * Links to [Elixir Cross Referencer](https://elixir.bootlin.com) for source cross-reference and [The Linux Kernel Archives](http://www.kernel.org) for manpages
 * Always synced with the latest Linux kernel by [Github Action](https://github.com/features/actions)

+## Acknowledgments
+This project was initially developed by Greg Ose.
+Huge thanks to him for creating such an excellent project.